zilch/type-route/docs/guides/simple-react-example.md

 title: Simple React Example
 ---

-> New Type Route users often wonder why no React components are provided by Type Route.
-Read the [React Components](./react-components.md) guide for more information on this topic.
+> New Type Route users often wonder why React components such as `<Route/>` or `<Link/>` aren't provided by the library.
+Read the [React Components](https://typehero.org/type-route/docs/guides/react-components) guide for more information on this topic.

 Here's a basic example of how to use Type Route with React.
 Click the **Run** button to try it out on CodeSandbox.
 Other guides cover more complex use cases.